zerothi/fdict/README.md

 	end if
     ... etc ...

 However, it may be better to explicitly check the type using `which`.
-The return values from `which` are listed in the above table.
+For consistency and API changes, it is encouraged to use `which(<type>)` to ensure that the data-types are as expected.
+I.e. `which([real(real64) ::])` is the preferred way of forcing a data-type contained in a variable.

 ### dictionary ###